djfarly/gatsby-plugin-graphql-preview/README.md

 # Gatsby Plugin GraphQL Preview

+> **A Gatsby plugin to automatically make the source-graphql parts of your
+> application available as a live updating preview.**

 _This plugin is in a pretty early status.
 Use at your own risk._

-_Requires React 16.8 or newer (it uses hooks 🤫)_
+Requires React 16.8 or newer. (it uses hooks 🤫)

-> **This Gatsby plugin automatically makes the source-graphql parts of your
-> application available as a live updating preview.**

-This plugin works by doing the following:
+This works by doing the following:

-1. Everytime a page is created, make a (marked) copy of it.
-2. Grab the pages graphql query, isoloate the parts that belong to the remote graphql source and make it available to the copied page.
+1. Grab the pages graphql query, isoloate the parts that belong to the remote graphql source and make it available to the page.
-3. Wrap each copied and marked page inside an apollo setup, that replaces the statically queried remote data with fresh data queried on the client.
+2. If on the client, the query paramter perview has a truthy value, wrap the page inside an apollo setup, that replaces the statically queried remote data with fresh data queried on the client.
-4. Add a tiny UI to control how and when to re-query the data.
+3. Add a tiny UI to control how and when to re-query the data.

 It only works conjunction with `gatsby-source-graphql`.